Constrained Entropic Unlearning: A Primal-Dual Framework for Large Language Models: Introduction

 Large Language Models (LLMs) are now foundational to a wide range of applications, from search engines and coding assistants e.g.,~\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp, feng2020codebertpretrainedmodelprogramming}, to medical diagnostics e.g.,~\cite{Lee_2019, huang2020clinicalbertmodelingclinicalnotes, singhal2022largelanguagemodelsencode, singhal2023expertlevelmedicalquestionanswering}, scientific research e.g.,~\cite{beltagy2019scibertpretrainedlanguagemodel, raffel2023exploringlimitstransferlearning}, and education e.g.,~\cite{openai2024gpt4technicalreport}.
 Their remarkable performance stems from training on vast, diverse corpora of data.
 However, this training data often contains sensitive, copyrighted, or ethically problematic content, raising concerns around privacy, misinformation, and regulatory compliance.
 These concerns have led to a growing demand for machine \emph{unlearning}, the ability to selectively erase the influence of specific training data or knowledge from a deployed model.

-Machine unlearning, initially introduced by Cao and Yang~\cite{cao2015towards}, poses a fundamental challenge: how can one remove the impact of a small subset of data without retraining the model from scratch?
+Machine unlearning, initially introduced by Cao and Yang~\cite{cao2015towards}, asks a fundamental question: how can one remove the impact of a small subset of data without retraining the model from scratch?
 For LLMs, full retraining is prohibitively expensive, especially as models grow in size.
 Additionally, LLMs must frequently forget information to comply with regulatory mandates (e.g., the ``right to be forgotten'' ~\cite{zhang2024rightforgotteneralarge}), avoid generating harmful content~\cite{yao2023large}, prevent the leakage of private data~\cite{wu2023privacy}, or eliminate reliance on copyrighted materials~\cite{eldan2023whos}.

-This has motivated recent algorithmic efforts to approximate unlearning via lightweight fine-tuning techniques, most notably gradient ascent over the forget set~\cite{yao2023large,eldan2023whos,maini2024tofutaskfictitiousunlearning}.
+This has motivated recent algorithmic efforts to approximate unlearning via fine-tuning techniques, most notably gradient ascent over the forget set~\cite{yao2023large,eldan2023whos,maini2024tofutaskfictitiousunlearning}.
 While such methods can suppress the model’s ability to recall or generate content related to the undesired data, they often do so at a steep cost: they degrade model performance on unrelated, retained data.
-This degradation is particularly problematic when the forget set is much smaller than the retained dataset, as is typically the case in practice.
-As a result, recovering the lost utility of the model becomes extremely difficult and costly
+This degradation becomes especially severe when the forget set is small relative to the retained corpus, a common real-world setting, making the recovery of model utility both difficult and costly.

-Prior work has proposed theoretically principled formulations of unlearning as a regularized optimization problem, seeking model parameters that (i) degrade performance on a forget dataset to remove sensitive or undesirable knowledge, and (ii) preserve performance on a retain dataset to maintain utility.
-However, this framework encounters three key obstacles.

-First, regularized formulations treat unlearning as a soft trade-off between forgetting and retention.
-In doing so, they often drive the forget loss to vanishingly small values (almost zero e.g., ~\cite{bu2024unlearningmultitaskoptimizationnormalized}) in an effort to eliminate all traces of the undesired data.
-However, this aggressive forgetting is not only computationally inefficient, but also often counterproductive, leading to a sharp degradation in the utility of the model in unrelated inputs.

-Second, at the beginning of unlearning, the initial utility of the model is already high, i.e., the retention loss is small.
-The regularized formulation attempts to decrease the retention loss at the same time as the forgetting loss, but this is unnecessary: Simply keeping the retention loss at its initial level is enough to maintain the original utility of the model.
-Trying to reduce the retention loss like the forgetting loss can lead to (i) overfitting and bias toward the retained set, and (ii) difficulty in sufficiently lowering the forgetting loss, since the problem becomes a multi-objective optimization with conflicting gradient directions, and as a result, both forgetting and retention losses decrease poorly.

-Third, conventional loss functions such as cross-entropy are poorly behaved when repurposed for forgetting.
-Cross-entropy is unbounded above; thus, maximizing it results in unstable gradients, optimization divergence, and a lack of interpretability.
-These behaviors hinder convergence and offer little guidance on when forgetting is sufficient.